Poverty in Indonesia: Figures

 In February 1999, as much as 47.97 million people were classified as poor, representing around 23% of the nation's population.
 However, this figure must take into account the slide of the rupiah in the Asian financial crisis.
 By July 2005, that number had been reduced to 35.10 million, representing 41.97% of the total population.
 Figures from March 2007 showed that 37.17 million people were under the poverty line, representing 20.58% of the entire population.

 Based on a report from the Asian Development Bank, Indonesia's national population in 2015 was at 255.46 million, 47.2% of whom lived below the national poverty line.
 Indonesia's national poverty line set a consumption of Rp302,735 ($25) monthly per person - about 82 cents daily.
 There was also a disparity as early as 2014, where 23.8% of the rural population was classified as poor while the urban population consisted of 16.2%.
 This stems from the low-productivity jobs available in the country in agriculture and low-end service sectors.

 In September 2017, Indonesia's poverty rate stood at 10.12%, with some 26.58 million people living below the poverty line.
 As of September 2018, the poverty rate stood at 9.66% (some 25 million people), the lowest ever recorded.
 With the COVID-19 pandemic causing an economic downturn, Statistics Indonesia reported 1.63 million Indonesian fell into poverty in March 2020, raising the total poverty number to 26.42 million people.
 The government expected the poverty rate to reach 10.60% (28 million) by the end of the year as the pandemic continued to take its toll on the poor across Indonesia.

+In 2024, Indonesia's Finance Minister, Sri Mulyani Indrawati, reported a significant decline in the national poverty rate.
+The poverty rate decreased from 9.36% in 2023 to 9.03% in 2024, while extreme poverty fell from 1.12% to 0.83% during the same period.
+Additionally, income inequality, measured by the Gini ratio, improved from 0.388 in 2023 to 0.379 in 2024, reflecting progress in the country's efforts to reduce economic disparities.